lsnidero/example-keycloak/README.md

  - re-enter in the user detail just created and go to the "Role Mappings" tab where you need to select, from the "Client Roles" drop down box, the `standard-role` defined for the Keycloak client created few steps ago.
  - create another user without assigning the `standard-role` to it.

-If you already have configured a user federation mechanism (such as LDAP), you can skip the user creation phase (except for the custom role assignement).
+If you already have configured a user federation mechanism (such as LDAP), you can skip the user creation phase (except for the custom role assignment).

-**Please note:** This configuration is not suitable for a production environement!
+**Please note:** This configuration is not suitable for a production environnement!

 ### Application configuration

-In order to run this application you need to know the following  informations:
+In order to run this application you need to know the following  information:

- - auth server url for the keycloak installation; something with this format: `http(s)://keycloak.domain.com:port/auth`
+ - auth server url for the Keycloak installation; something with this format: `http(s)://keycloak.domain.com:port/auth`
  - name of the Keycloak Realm
  - Keycloak client name
  - Keycloak client secret